Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 1. Performance in extreme cold

-If you are in Quebec or in a region where it regularly gets down to -20°C or below, winter performance is crucial .
+If you are in Quebec or a region where it regularly gets to -20°C or colder, winter performance is crucial.

 Questions to ask: